SeldonIO/alibi/doc/source/overview/high_level.md

 wrong or incomplete the model doesn't actually reflect reality.
 If the insights that explainability generates conform to some confirmation bias of the person training the model then they are going to be blind to this issue and instead use these methods to confirm erroneous results.

+__TODO__: further discussion on faithfulness of models.
+Make clear that these insights apply to the model and only to the data via the model.
 :::

+__TODO__: picture of explainability pipeline: training -> prediction -> insight

 ## Insights